 There is no evidence to point to favorite color for guinea pigs.
 As we have already said, students from the experiment didn’t quite prove that guinea pigs actually have color preferences.

-Another thing is that even though guinea pigs are not as evolved as humans, they are considered to be pets with personality.
-That would mean that every guinea pig has its own favorite color.
+Another thing is that even though guinea pigs are not as evolved as humans, they are considered to be pets with personalities.
+That means every guinea pig has its own favorite color.

 Hopefully, we have helped you understand your guinea pig better.
 Take care of your cute pet and best of luck!